 Fall Landscape General Guidelines:

 In a matter of days, it often feels like the weather around here goes from “where’s the fall relief” to “is it springtime yet?”
 If you have ever had these thoughts, you’re not alone.
 Along with you and the team here at Plant, your lawn and plants have the same feelings, too.
-To help alleviate some of those winter woes, we’re rounding up easy ways to preventatively care for all of your outdoors greens this year.
+To help alleviate some of those winter woes, we’re rounding up easy ways to preventatively care for all of your outdoor greens this year.

-In Part 1 of our post on Fall Lawn and Landscape Maintenance, we’re talking all things trees and shrubs.
+In Part 1 of our post on Fall Lawn and Landscape Maintenance, we’re talking about all things trees and shrubs.
 Check out these simple ways to keep your trees and shrubs happy and healthy all season long.

 Mulch an additional ½” – 1” around the roots of trees and shrubs and perennials in the fall before winter sets in to insulate the roots.
 Avoid mulching against the trunk of trees and shrubs as this promotes trunk rot and can damage the bark long term.

 Not all trees need to be pruned.
 Wintertime is a great time to prune trees because the branching structure becomes more prominent and apparent.
 Thinning out tree limbs and small branches inside the branching structure allow them to grow without crossing branching structures.
-Crossing branching structures can damage and wound a tree in the more long-term growth habit.
+Crossing branching structures can damage and wound a tree in a more long-term growth habit.

 Pruning depends on the time of year, your type of tree, and your design aesthetic.

 Question: what is your preferred manicured look for your landscape?

 Many ornamental trees (Crepe Myrtles, Dogwoods, Ornamental Maples etc) should have the small branches and the new growth removed from the ground to 5’-6’ up to showcase the beautiful branching structure and allow landscape lighting to cast a cleaner light pattern.